 This week, we are sharing one trend and threats related to Phase #3 out of 5: Onboarding.

 If somebody asked us to describe the “new reality” of work environment in times of CV-19, we would definitely answer with one word: virtual.

 (Almost) all activities have been moved online – and it concerns not only employees who have been with the company for many months or years, but also (or especially) the new ones.

-As data says, only 12% of employees think their organization does a great job when it comes to onboarding new employees.
+According to Sapling (now part of Kallidus), only 12% of employees think their organization does a great job when it comes to onboarding new employees.
 And as personnel turnover can reach up to 20% within the first 45 days of employment, it is crucial to implement clear and standardized rules of virtual onboarding.

 What are the potential threats?